-An active trading market for our Class A common stock may never develop or be sustained.
+An active trading market for our Class A common stock may not be sustained.

 Our Class A common is listed on the NYSE under the symbol "PINS."
-However, we cannot assure you that an active trading market for our Class A common stock will develop on that exchange or elsewhere or, if developed, that any market will be sustained.
-Accordingly, we cannot assure you of the likelihood that an active trading market for our Class A common stock will develop or be maintained, the liquidity of any trading market, your ability to sell your shares of our Class A common stock when desired or the prices that you may obtain for your shares.
+However, we cannot assure you that an active trading market for our Class A common stock will be sustained.
+Accordingly, we cannot assure you of the likelihood that an active trading market for our Class A common stock will be maintained, the liquidity of any trading market, your ability to sell your shares of our Class A common stock when desired or the prices that you may obtain for your shares.